Lockheed Have Blue: Design effort and early testing

 Lockheed, having been absent from the fighter aircraft industry for 10 years, was not approached by DARPA in 1974.
 Ed Martin, Lockheed California Companies director of science and engineering, became aware of the research into stealth during his work at the Pentagon and Wright-Patterson AFB.
 Martin and Ben Rich, who at that time had recently become Skunk Works' president, briefed Clarence "Kelly" Johnson on the program.
 The Central Intelligence Agency (CIA) gave Skunk Works permission to discuss with DARPA the stealth characteristics of the A-12, M-21 and D-21.
 On behalf of the company, Rich and Martin formally requested permission from DARPA to participate in the program, but the agency initially refused because there were insufficient funds; after much debate, Lockheed was allowed entry, albeit without a government contract.

 Preliminary designer Dick Scherrer requested possible shapes upon which he could base his low radar cross-section (RCS) design.
 He was introduced to Denys Overholser, who recommended an aircraft with flat surfaces.
 Overholser later recounted his discussion with Sherrer: "When Dick Scherrer asked me ...
 I said 'Well, it's simple, you just make it out of flat surfaces, and tilt those flat surfaces over, sweeping the edges away from the radar view angle, and that way you basically cause the energy to reflect away from the radar.'"
 Scherrer subsequently drew a preliminary low-RCS aircraft with faceted surfaces.
 At the same time, Overholser hired mathematician Bill Schroeder, with whom he had a prior working relationship – in fact, it was Schroeder who trained Overholser on mathematics relating to stealth aircraft.
 Kenneth Watson was hired as the senior lead aircraft designer.

 During the next few weeks, the team created a computer program which could evaluate the RCS of possible designs.
 The RCS-prediction software was called "ECHO 1".
 As tests with the program proceeded, it became apparent that edge calculations by the program were incorrect due to diffraction.
 To overcome this, Overholser incorporated elements of research by Soviet engineer Pyotr Ufimtsev into the software.
-(In 1964, Ufimtsev, as chief scientist of the Moscow Institute for Radio Engineering, published a seminal paper titled Method of Edge Waves in the Physical Theory of Diffraction.
-The work had been subsequently translated by the US Air Force Systems Command's Foreign Technology Division.)
+(In 1962, Ufimtsev, as chief scientist of the Moscow Institute for Radio Engineering, published a seminal paper titled Method of Edge Waves in the Physical Theory of Diffraction.
+The work had been translated by the US Air Force Systems Command's Foreign Technology Division.)